Food and diet in ancient medicine: Gout in Ancient Greece

-Gout was called podagra in ancient Greek medicine and is a common arthritis caused by deposition of monosodium urate crystals within the joints.
+Gout, called podagra in ancient Greek medicine, is a common arthritis caused by deposition of monosodium urate crystals within the joints.
 Gout usually affects the first metatarsophalangeal joint of the big toe and later the other joints of the feet and hands.
 Hippocrates considered gout to be the result of an accumulation of one of the body humours that distended the joint and caused pain.
 He also believed gout to be a result from sexual excess or too rich a diet as alluded to in three of his aphorisms "Eunuchs do not take the gout nor become bald", "A woman does not take the gout unless her menses has stopped", and "A young man does not take the gout until he indulges coitus".
 As with other diseases, physicians in antiquity believed that diet was the best way to manage gout.
 Hippocrates recommended high doses of white hellebore because he believed that the best and most natural relief for gout was dysentery.
 However, purging with white hellebore was probably for the more chronic cases due to the fact that wine and barleywater drinks were very strongly recommended.